ibm-cloud-docs/ContinuousDelivery/deliverypipeline_extension.md

 ## Building and deploying container images with the pipeline
 {: #deliverypipeline_containers}

-You can automate your app builds and container deployments to Bluemix by using the IBM Continuous Delivery Pipeline for Bluemix.
-The Delivery Pipeline service supports:
+You can automate your app builds and container deployments to {{site.data.keyword.Bluemix_notm}} by using the Delivery Pipeline in {{site.data.keyword.contdelivery_full}}.
+The Delivery Pipeline supports:
   - Building Docker images
-  - Deploying images in containers to Bluemix
+  - Deploying images in containers to {{site.data.keyword.Bluemix_notm}}

 For more information about getting started, see the [Delivery Pipeline and containers overview](/docs/containers/container_integrations.html#container_pipeline_ov){: new_window}.